-Proposals submitted to USGS must include a supplementary document labeled "Data Management Plan" (DMP).
+Proposals submitted to USGS must include a supplementary document labeled "Data Management Plan" .
 This supplementary document should describe how the proposal will conform to USGS policy on the dissemination and sharing of research results and associated data.
-Data Management Plans should include any water-level or water-quality data provided to the NGWMN.
-The Data Management Plan should include all water-level and water-quality data collected by the agency and supplied to the NGWMN.
-Methods used to collect any data as part of work proposed under Objectives 3-5 should be described in the Data Management Plan.
-Additional details on the data management plan are described in the section 'Data Management Plan Requirements'
+The plan should also document the data collection and data quality assurance used on data collected for the NGWMN.
+Data Management Plans should include all water-level and/or water-quality data collected by the agency and supplied to the NGWMN.
+The Data Management Plan should also describe data collection and quality assurance for other data collected as part of the project.
+Details on the data management plan are described in the section 'Data Management Plan Requirements'